ibm-cloud-docs/cephaas/getting-started-fusionaas.md

 {: #consultation-request}
 {: step}

-FusionaaS is available in the {{site.data.keyword.cloud_notm}} catalog.
+Fusion is available in the {{site.data.keyword.cloud_notm}} catalog.
 To get started, you need to request a consultation with IBM experts to discuss your specific requirements and receive customized pricing.

 1. Navigate to the {{site.data.keyword.cloud_notm}} catalog and locate the **IBM Fusion** tile.